-The Festival of Colours popularly known as Holi is an ancient Hindu Festival, celebrated mostly in Nepal, India, and some parts of Asia and Europe.
-The festival has its origin in the Indian subcontinent and signifies the entry of spring season after the winters.
+The Festival of Colours, popularly known as Holi, is an ancient Hindu Festival, celebrated mostly in Nepal , India , and some parts of Asia and Europe .
+The festival has its origin in the Indian subcontinent and signifies the entry of the spring season after winter.

-The article below talks in brief about the origin of Holi, its significance in Hinduism and Nepali culture.
+The article below briefly discusses the origin of Holi and its significance in Hinduism and Nepali culture.

 What is Holi?